north-road/slyr/docs/src/user_guide/faq.md

 >
 > Type of users (in office/remote)

 When we receive payment (via credit card or bank transfer), we will send you the license and instructions for using **SLYR**.
+Paying via STRIPE with your credit card is the quickest method of payment.

+## Can I purchase via a reseller?

+Yes!
+Contact us and we can put you in contact with a reseller in your country.

 ## Can remote users use my SLYR license?